Nicotine Pouch Side Effects: What Research Says

 Nicotine pouches are not suitable for everyone.
 You should not use them if you are:

-• Pregnant or breastfeeding — nicotine crosses the placenta and passes into breast milk
+- Pregnant or breastfeeding — nicotine crosses the placenta and passes into breast milk; get medical guidance before using nicotine

 How to Minimise Side Effects

-If you're experiencing side effects, most can be reduced or eliminated with straightforward adjustments:
+If you're experiencing side effects, some can be reduced with straightforward adjustments:

 The Bottom Line

 What we can say more cautiously is that current evidence points to a lower-risk profile than smoking, with lower chemical exposure than cigarettes and no combustion.
 That still is not the same as “safe,” and it is not a substitute for individual medical advice.
-If you have specific health concerns, talk to your doctor — not a blog post.
+If you have specific health concerns, speak with a qualified healthcare professional, not a blog post.

 FAQ: Nicotine Pouch Side Effects